Clicky

 Be gentle.

-Once you’ve moved through your reset, consider ways to slowly and softly move through the rest of your day.
+Once you’ve moved through your reset, consider ways to move through the rest of your day.
 Honor not only your time but your energy availability too.
 If you tend to rush through the week, pull back today and create a block of time every day where you commit to move more slowly and intentionally.
 Moving fast doesn’t always mean getting more done.
 In fact, it usually means being completely worn out by the end of the week.
 Would a slower pace feel better?

 Don’t wait until you are exhausted to rest and slow down.
 As Nicola Jane Hobbs suggests, “Instead of asking, ‘Have I worked hard enough to deserve rest?’ ask, ‘Have I rested enough to do my most loving, meaningful work?”